 The Board is responsible for directing and overseeing the annual ORSA process, challenging the findings and recommendations, and reviewing and approving the ORSA policy and ORSA report.
-The ORSA is conducted over the course of the year with the final output being the ORSA report, which is reviewed and approved by the Board before being submitted to the CBI.
-In 2018, the final version of the ORSA report was presented at the November Board meeting for approval and subsequently submitted to the CBI.
+In 2019, the final version of the ORSA report was presented and approved at the November Board meeting.
+A full copy of this report was also submitted to the CBI.